Program Features Commissioned Works and Exhibitions by Local and Internationally Celebrated Artists in Dialogue with Miami’s Diverse Community

 Toba Khedoori explores the artist’s nuanced and powerful body of work.
 Born in Sydney, Australia in 1964, Khedoori has lived and worked in Los Angeles since 1990.
 Her early works are notable for their precise draftsmanship and for their use of negative space—often at a very large scale.
 Khedoori frequently depicts architectural forms from distanced perspectives, rendering commonplace objects and spaces familiar yet decontextualized.
 In recent years, she has transitioned from paper to canvas, producing smaller-scale works that hover between representation and abstraction.
 Like her earlier compositions, these works are enigmatic and acutely detailed; in an art world awash with rapidly moving images and saturated colors, Khedoori remains committed to the silent, slow, and exacting process of working by hand.
 The exhibition is the first major museum presentation of Khedoori’s new paintings and her first survey in fifteen years.

-Toba Khedoori is organized by the Los Angeles County Museum of Art.
-The exhibition is presented at PAMM by COMPAC, The Surfaces Company.
+Toba Khedoori was organized by the Los Angeles County Museum of Art, in collaboration with the Pérez Art Museum Miami.
+The exhibition is curated by PAMM Director Franklin Sirmans and is presented at PAMM by COMPAC, The Surfaces Company.
 Lead individual support received from Patricia and William Kleh with additional individual support from Anne Blackwell and Cornelius Bond.
-Support from Miami-Dade County Tourist Development Council, the Miami-Dade County Department of Cultural Affairs, the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners and from Mandarin Oriental are also gratefully acknowledged.
+Support from Mandarin Oriental, Miami is also gratefully acknowledged.

 Youssef Nabil: I Saved My Belly Dancer